By Matt, Feb 2022

 Should I Stay in Jackson, WY when Visiting Yellowstone?

-No, you should not use Jackson as a home base for seeing Yellowstone.
+No, you should not use Jackson as a home base to see Yellowstone.

 Jackson is actually located on the south side of Grand Teton National Park, so in order to get to Yellowstone, you’ll need to drive through Grand Teton to get to the South Entrance to Yellowstone.